Annual Technical Report 2005 on Patent Information Activities submitted by Slovakia (SCIT/ATR/PI/2005/SK)

 Information services available to the public (including computerized services and search files contained in libraries remote from your Office and patent information posted by your Office on the World Wide Web)

-The library provides following services to the public:
+The Office library provides following services to the public:

-- lending service (patent documents, Gazettes) in the reading room
+- lending service (patent documents, Official Gazettes, special monographs, patent associated literature and reference literature) in the reading room

 - interlibrary lending service